assadjee/ASP.NET-MVC5/Week 3/Day 1/Authorization.md

 ### Making Roles names static and easily maintainable

-- create a RoleNames class in models
+- create a RoleName class in models
 - define roles in this class

 ```csharp